 Will You Keep the Recordings of my Virtual Therapy?

 None of your virtual therapy sessions will be recorded or shared with anyone else.

 Are our Online Virtual Therapy Sessions Secure?

-Absolutely – online therapy is a safe and secure way to speak with a therapist.
+Absolutely – online therapy is a safe and secure way to speak with an Oxford therapist.
 The therapist will have their video on so you can be sure as to who you are talking too, and the sessions are not recorded.

 What Makes You Qualified to do Online Therapy

 At Oxford CBT we have a fantastic and growing team of over twenty clinicians, committed to the wellbeing of both their clients and the wider community that we are all a part of.
 As well as bringing great skills and experience, they are also truly wonderful people.
 We only employ the best at OxfordCBT, and can guarantee that all our therapists hold the appropriate qualifications and experience to deliver an outstanding service.

 Are there any Conditions That you Would Not Recommend for Online Virtual Therapy?

 Although online therapy has been proven to be as effective as in-person therapy, we would not recommend it for anyone experiencing more severe problems or conditions such as suicidal thoughts, psychosis, anorexia or anyone under the age of 16.
 If you fall into one or more of these categories we would suggest booking an in person appointment.
 When should I see a therapist ?

 Do you Have an App Like Other Online Companies?